coqui-ai/STT/moira/README.md

 pip install -r moira/requirements.txt
 ```
 Then get from https://drive.google.com/drive/folders/1nqQyZBaVbXDly6lntzY-Z0WkRyaZESlH?usp=sharing
-the wav files and place them in a directory /moira/wavs.
+the wav files and place them in your local directory /moira/wavs.
 From the same link take also the file "moira_quote_index.csv" and place it in /moira.

 Then go to the directory /moira and execute the evaluation script: